-You should know Revision notes Revised 8 8
+You should know Revision notes Revised © 8

+What a non-communicable disease means.

 What a non-communicable disease means.

 What risk factors are.

 What a tumour is and the difference between benign and

 malignant.

 How smoking affects the risk of CV disease/lung

 disease/cancer/unborn baby.

 The effect of diet and exercise on the development of

 obesity/CV disease/diabetes.

 That alcohol affects brain and liver function/unborn

 babies/can act as a carcinogen.